mach3-software/MaCh3Tutorial/README.md

 docker pull ghcr.io/mach3-software/mach3tutorial:alma9latest
 ```
 To reed more how to use containers check our wiki [here](https://github.com/mach3-software/MaCh3/wiki/12.-Containers)

-## Introduction
-Aim of tutorial is to teach you basic of running MCMC how to viusalise/analise it what are systematic uncertainties and samples, how to implement them.

-Current setup include single sample with several cross-section and oscillation parameters/

 ## How to run MCMC
 To run MCMC simply